Greg Floyd Jr.

-Gregory Floyd Jr. (born May 10, 1999) is an American professional basketball player who last played for the Los Angeles Ballers of the Junior Basketball Association (JBA).
+Gregory Floyd Jr. (born May 10, 1999) is an American former professional basketball player who last played for the Los Angeles Ballers of the Junior Basketball Association (JBA).
 He played for three different schools at the high school level, emerging as a four-star recruit and one of the top-ranked prospects in Nevada while at Desert Pines High School in Las Vegas.
 Despite receiving several NCAA Division I offers, he was considered academically ineligible after his grades plummeted due to the death of his sister, continuing his career at Antelope Valley College before moving to the JBA.

 High school career

 Floyd began his high school years at Ed W. Clark High School in Las Vegas, Nevada, earning few minutes as a freshman, but helping his team win the Division I-A state title.
 On January 19, 2014, he scored a season-high 10 points against Western High School.
 Floyd continued to see limited playing time in his sophomore season with Clark, causing him to transfer to Desert Pines High School in Las Vegas.
 However, he was ruled ineligible to play for his new school in his second year.
 He rapidly rose in profile leading up to and during his junior season at Desert Pines.

 At the Pangos Spring Spectacular in April 2015, with his Las Vegas Knicks travel team, Floyd averaged 15.5 points, 10.3 rebounds and 5.2 assists, prompting offers from various colleges, including Seton Hall and USC.
 He held initial offers from several mid-major programs.
 In July, recruiting website Rivals.com included Floyd among eight "breakout players" at the Under Armour All-America Camp.

 For the 2015–16 season, the Las Vegas Sun considered Desert Pines, led by Floyd, as the favorite to win the Division I-A state championship.
 By the beginning of his junior season, Floyd held over 20 scholarship offers, despite his meager experience at the varsity level.
 He scored 25 points and grabbed 13 rebounds on December 15, 2015, in a win over Sunrise Mountain High School.
 By February 2016, he was averaging 15 points, 8 rebounds, and 3 assists, gaining offers from Georgia, Pittsburgh, and Washington.
 On September 7, 2016, rated a four-star recruit, Floyd committed to play college basketball at Long Beach State.

 In June 2016, it was announced that Floyd would reclassify to the class of 2018 and transfer to Middlebrooks Academy in Los Angeles, California.
 After that season concluded, he received scholarship offers from NCAA Division I programs New Orleans and Cal State Bakersfield before committing to join NCAA Division I program Long Beach State.
 However, he lost his NCAA Division I scholarship offers when his grades plummeted following the death of his sister.